Article Image

 The WOW counties have been shifting significantly in recent years, with Ozaukee County emerging as the most left-leaning of the three.
 It would not be outside the realm of possibility to see the county won by a Democrat atop the ticket, be it Kamala Harris or Tammy Baldwin.
 This district does not have some of the more liberal areas of the county, however, and does include parts of far redder Washington County.

 The incumbent in this race is Paul Melotik, who won a special election in 2023, but underperformed expectations, winning a very Republican seat by a less than 8% margin.
-He’s also a member of the Ozaukee County Board.
+He also previously served on the Ozaukee County Board.

 The Democratic challenger here is Dana Glasstein, a teacher in the Wisconsin Technical College system, who has been active in the Mequon-Thiensville School District.
 This is her first time running for elected office.